davzaiGit/Quiver/readme.md

-A 3D FPS game created in C++/OpenGL/PhysX.
+A 3D space exploration game concept created in C++/OpenGL/PhysX.
+Desperately needs code cleanup, but is otherwise functional.